There are lots of ways to make your home more energy efficient and comfortable.

 WARNING: Never block ventilators and ventilation bricks.

-- The one off job of insulating your loft with 250 mm (10 inches) of good quality insulation has a payback time of less than 4 years.
+- The one-off job of insulating your attic with 250mm (10”) of good quality insulation has a payback time of less than 4 years.
 Your home will be cosier; it will warm up faster, stay warm longer and save you money.

-- If it is some years since you insulated your loft chances are that you don’t have the full 250 mm that is the current new building requirement.
+- If it is some years since you insulated your attic, chances are that you don’t have the full 250 mm that is the current building requirement.
 Consider topping up your existing insulation to save money and make your house more cosy.

 - Check that the attic hatch door fits well and has no drafts.
 Attaching insulation to the upper side of the hatch will save even more energy.